 How to get there

 There is some parking space around Mestalla, but because of the central location, there's almost never a free spot, especially not when Valencia plays at home.
-The best thing you could do is take the metro, metro line 5 and 7 pass by station Aragó, one block away from Mestalla.
+The best thing you could do is take the metro, metro lines 5 and 7 pass by station Aragó, one block away from Mestalla.

 Images: Shutterstock